alexgQQ/soulsgen/README.md

 ### Gathering Data

-This data was pulled from the three Dark Souls games installed via steam.
+This data was pulled from the three Dark Souls games and Sekiro installed via steam.
 This is largely a manual process as of now.
 An outline of the steps for reference:

 * Unpack base game files